-Though effluent from the STP no long discharges to the Peconic River, flow continues to be measured at several locations including above the STP effluent discharge (Outfall HE estimated), down river at the East Firebreak (HMn), and near the boundary of the Laboratory (HQ).
+Though effluent from the STP no long discharges to the Peconic River, flow continues to be measured at several locations including above the STP effluent discharge, down river at the East Firebreak (HMn), and near the boundary of the Laboratory (HQ).
 In addition, flows from the central wetlands are monitored before they enter the Peconic River station at the East Firebreak (HMs).
-The need to continue flow monitoring and the potential for removing monitoring stations will also be evaluated.
-Removal or modification of the monitoring stations would improve fish migratory access during high flows.